Personal data processing in private preschools

 Private preschools may also request additional funding from Reykjavík City to provide necessary support services for specific children in their care.
 Data processing also enables Reykjavík City to fulfill its oversight responsibilities regarding private preschools.

-The processing is based on Reykjavík City's legal obligations as a municipality under Articles 4, 9, 16.2, 19, 22, 25, and 26 of the Preschool Act No. 90/2008, as well as Article 5.a of Regulation 896/2009 on information sharing between preschools and primary schools.
-It also follows Reykjavík City's preschool service regulations.
+This data processing is based on Reykjavík City's statutory obligations as a municipality, as outlined in Arts.
+4, 9, 16(2), 19, 22, 25, and 26 of the Preschool Act No. 90/2008, Art.
+5.a of Regulation 896/2009 on the submission and communication of information between preschools and primary schools, and Reykjavík City's rules on preschool services.
 Reference is also made to Article 5 of Act No. 163/2007 on Statistics Iceland and official statistics.

 The legal basis for processing is derived from Article 30.a of the Preschool Act No. 90/2008, Reykjavík City’s public authority, items 3 and 5 of the first paragraph of Article 9 of the Data Protection Act, and item 8 of the first paragraph of Article 11 of the same Act for sensitive personal data.